Course Details

 Brief Description

-We encourage you to explore this page to learn about the different aspects of the PME at UL and the application process.
+We encourage you to explore this website to learn about the different aspects of the PME at UL and the application process.
 We also have a Frequently Asked Questions (FAQ) section in which you will hopefully find answers to some questions you might have.

 If you wish to make contact with our PME team at UL, you will find details for the discipline Course Directors in the table below.
 For general enquiries about the PME, you are welcome to contact the Programme Director Dr. Diarmaid Lane – PME@ul.ie.